caijunhao/vcpd/README.md

 ```

 ### Acknowledgement
-The implementation the SDF is inspired by Andy Zeng's [tsdf-fusion-python](https://github.com/andyzeng/tsdf-fusion-python).
+The implementation of SDF module is inspired by Andy Zeng's [tsdf-fusion-python](https://github.com/andyzeng/tsdf-fusion-python) and Jingwen Wang's [KinectFusion](https://github.com/JingwenWang95/KinectFusion).

+The real-robot experiments are based on the [franka_ros_interface](https://github.com/justagist/franka_ros_interface).